Code-Institute-Submissions/milestoneproject4-7/README.md

 ## Wireframes

+I made a wireframe for each of the three existing pages of this website: The Home page, the Bike Tours page, and the Bike Tours detail page.

 ## Existing Features

 1. The Navbar - The navbar is a fully responsive navigational element.
 It will be seen on all pages.
 It contains links to the login, the Bikes & Tours page and the shopping cart.
 There is a search bar on it.